-I am a Professor of Marketing affiliated with McCombs School of Business at the University of Texas at Austin.
-My research interests are in studying market frictions (behavioral and informational) in relation to topics like pricing and sales management.
+I am a Professor of Marketing at McCombs School of Business, The University of Texas at Austin.
+My research interests are in studying market frictions (behavioral and informational) within topics like pricing and sales management.
 I received an MS in Applied Economics and a PhD. in Business Administration, both from the University of Minnesota at Twin Cities.

 Select Publications

-• Should a politician be negative in their election messaging or stay positive?
-What if voters easily forget the message content?
+• Should politicians be negative in their election messaging or stay positive?
+What if voters easily forget the message’s content?

 • Could a device intended to prevent the consequences of a vice backfire?